robinweser/react-controlled-form/docs/api/core/Field.md

 * To provide maximum accessibility, it is recommended to utilize the default DOM attributes such as `disabled` and `required`.
 We may use ` isEnabled` and `isRequired` to set those attributes respectively.
 * Using `onInput` instead of `onChange`, `onKeyPress` or `onKeyDown` ensures that the event has the most recent value.
-* Field validation can easily be done within `onInput`.
+* Field validation can easily be done within `onChange`.
 We can then set `isValid` within `updateField` to update the state.
 Altering the visual appearance depending on `isValid` helps to tell the user if the field is actually valid or not.
 Additional, we could show an error message if it's invalid.